 - Next, Enable EAV Indexer to Yes to improve indexation speed.

-- In the field labelled Autocomplete Limit, enter the maximum limit for similar suggestions for each query.
+- In Autocomplete Limit, enter the maximum limit for similar suggestions for each query.

 - In Elasticsearch Server Hostname, enter the fully qualified hostname or IP address of the server that is running the Magento 2 Elasticsearch.